A Bicognitive Approach to Navigating East-West Systems

 With Victor Cha, former National Security Council Director for Asian Affairs.

-Magma Far East helps organizations forge enduring partnerships across the world's most complex cultural and strategic landscapes with deep expertise in East Asia–U.S. relations and the broader Eurasian region.
-We go beyond translation to cultivate genuine understanding between Western and Asian institutions by aligning intentions, assumptions, and expectations.
+Magma Far East helps organizations forge enduring partnerships across the world's most complex cultural and strategic landscapes with deep expertise in Asia–U.S. relations and the broader Eurasian region.

 Our Services